bradyjmcl/CTF-Writeups/Raz0rblack (TryHackMe) Writeup/writeup.md

-# Raz0rblack - Tryhackme
+# RazorBlack - Tryhackme

 ---

-This is a writeup for the medium-level CTF "Raz0rblack" on TryHackMe.
+This is a writeup for the medium-level CTF "RazorBlack" on TryHackMe.
 Be on the lookout for my video walkthrough, coming soon and will be linked here!
 This room is located at https://tryhackme.com/r/room/raz0rblack and is a free room.
 I am documenting the process I used to find all information in this writeup **WITHOUT** including any flags, in the spirit of the game.
 However, following this process exactly should result in a full compromise of the target system.

 Another note - this lab is objective based, but I will show the most direct way to domain compromise first, and then clean up the rest of the objectives at the end.